 The three tapas we ordered were “ok” – but I would not order them again.
 My friend disliked the arancini.
 She found the garlic taste of the dish to be overpowering.

 For our two appetizers we ordered the Little Gem Salad (garlic parmesan vinaigrette, croutons, carrots, radish) ($10) and the Potato Gnocchi (prosciutto, spring peas, parmesan cream sauce) ($11).
 Both the salad and gnocchi were ok – but nothing special.
 Again, I would not order either of those two dishes again.

-Will I patronize The Press Bistro again in the future?
+To sum up, will I patronize The Press Bistro again in the future?
 The answer is yes.
-I like the atmosphere and vibe, and our server and other staff were pleasant and attentive.
+Why?
+Because, I like the atmosphere and vibe, and our server and other staff were pleasant and attentive.
 Next time I will likely try one of their pasta dishes.
 Our server mentioned that the pasta is made in-house.

 Comments on The Press Bistro?

 What has been your experience at The Press Bistro?
 What tapas, appetizers, or entrees do you recommend?

 Subscribe to SacramentoRevealed.com to receive the weekly (with an occasional hiatus) newsletter direct to your inbox!
 Comments are welcome.